MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solution-explorer.md

 - Button triggered Flows are not available in solutions.
 - Canvas app triggered Flows are not available in solutions.
 - Flows triggered from Microsoft 365 applications such as SharePoint and Excel are not available in solutions.
-- In a solution, you can create a flow that uses the new Common Data Service connector.
-However, adding a flow that was created outside a solution isn't supported due to potential failures.
+- In a solution, you can create a flow that uses the Common Data Service connector or the new Common Data Service (Current Environment) connector.
+However, adding a flow that was created outside a solution that uses either isn't supported due to potential failures.

  For details about customizing the individual components in a solution, see the following topics: